Tom Adelson: Biography

 Before running for the state senate, Adelson served as Oklahoma's Secretary of Health under Governor Brad Henry.
 He is an adjunct teacher at Booker T. Washington High School in Tulsa, where he teaches political philosophy.
 He has four children: Emily, Andrew, Sam and Jack.
 His father is Dr. Stephen Adelson, a Tulsa pediatrician.
 He graduated from Edison High School, Stanford University and SMU's Dedman School of Law.

 State senate

 Adelson was first elected in 2004 to replace outgoing Senator Penny Williams.
 He defeated Republican Dewey F. Bartlett, Jr. by less than 1,000 votes.
 During the 2007 session, Adelson passed notable health care legislation.
 Adelson's 'All Kids Act' covers children whose families' income is between 185 and 300 percent more than the federal poverty rate.
 The expanded Medicaid coverage would help about 42,000 children in Oklahoma gain access to health care.
 The program signed into law by Governor Henry will be funded by revenue from the increase in the tobacco tax.
+During his tenure he was the only Jewish member of the Oklahoma Senate.